zordicom/crisp_controllers/docs/getting_started.md

 1. This should not log anything if everything is fine

 Now you can try to control the robot!
-Chech out the [examples](https://github.com/utiasDSL/crisp_py/blob/main/examples) for inspiration.
+Check out the [examples](https://github.com/utiasDSL/crisp_py/blob/main/examples) for inspiration.

 ### Try it out with the robot

-Make sure that the demo container is running in the background.
-We will need it to access it.
+Make sure that the demo container is running in the background, as we will need it to access the robot.
 From now on, you can instantiate `Robot` objects to control the robot.

 ??? example "Example robot usage:"